port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty.md

 # PagerDuty

-Our PagerDuty integration allows you to import `schedules`, `oncalls`, `services`, `incidents` and `escalation_policies` from your PagerDuty account into Port, according to your mapping and definitions.
+Port's PagerDuty integration allows you to import `schedules`, `oncalls`, `services`, `incidents` and `escalation_policies` from your PagerDuty account into Port, according to your mapping and definitions.

 ## Common use cases